luirabideau/luirabideau.github.io/essays/checkpointAssignment3.md

 <p>Shown in the video</p>

 <p><b>Explain specifically how you will use sessions to manage your shopping cart</b></p>
-<p>The shopping cart info is stored in the sessions table.
+<p>I am still unsure about how I will do this.
+But the general idea is that the shopping cart info is stored in the sessions table.
 Manipulating the session.cart data will manage the shopping cart.
 This should be possible on the cart page.</p>

 <p><b>How will you avoid access to your application when the user has not logged in or registered?</b></p>
 <p>The way I am thinking about is to have the session contain some kind of information only given by the server than lets the invoice page know not to load without that said information.</p>